 Most decisions pertaining to the provision of healthcare services and products and their costs are now made by corporation executives, economists, health insurance companies, and government agencies.

-One consequence is the sharp decline in the number of independent pharmacies, the number of individual and group medical practices owned by physicians, and the number of community hospitals that are not part of regional or national networks in which the authority of both local management and health professionals is substantially reduced.
+According to experienced attorneys for pension claims, one consequence is the sharp decline in the number of independent pharmacies, the number of individual and group medical practices owned by physicians, and the number of community hospitals that are not part of regional or national networks in which the authority of both local management and health professionals is substantially reduced.

 Another consequence is that many patients are denied the opportunity to personally select the physicians, pharmacists, and other health professionals they would prefer to use.